IIBenII/backstage-plugin-dbt/README.md

 ## Features

-- List all DBT models and tests
+- List all dbt models and tests
-- Get details on DBT models and tests like:
+- Get details on dbt models and tests like:
    - Documentations
    - Stats
    - Columns